Long-Term Human Video Generation of Multiple Futures Using Poses: Related Work

 \subsection{Automatic video generation}

-GANs have been mainly used for image and video generation tasks, being the latter more challenging since consecutive frames have to be coherent.
-Vondrick et al. \cite{vondrick2016generating} proposed Video GAN, which generates a foreground video, a background image, and a mask video to merge them.
+GANs are also used for video generation tasks.
+Vondrick et al. \cite{vondrick2016generating} proposed VGAN, which generates a foreground video, a background image, and a mask video to merge them.
 In order to improve coherence in motion and appearance, Ohnishi et al. \cite{ohnishi2018hierarchical} proposed Flow and Texture GAN, which generates optical flow first and then the appearance of the video in a hierarchical architecture.
-Instead of generating a video from random latent variables, Mathieu et al. \cite{mathieu2015deep} approached the task of generating a video as a continuation of the a video input as a condition.
-Later, Lee et al.~\cite{lee2018stochastic} generated multiple future videos from the same input video.
+Instead of generating a video from a random latent noise, Mathieu et al. \cite{mathieu2015deep} approached the task of generating a video as a continuation of a video input as a condition.
+Later, Lee et al. \cite{lee2018stochastic} generated multiple future videos from the same input video.